Traceless Character Varieties, the Link Surgeries Spectral Sequence, and Khovanov Homology: Cobordisms and Functoriality

 \begin{thm} Suppose $W: Y \longrightarrow Y'$ and $W': Y' \longrightarrow Y''$ are two compact, connected, oriented cobordisms of closed, connected, oriented $3$-manifolds and fix homology classes $\Omega \in H_2(W, \partial W; \F_2)$ and $\Omega' \in H_2(W', \partial W'; \F_2)$ such that $\Omega|_{Y^\prime} = \Omega'|_{Y^\prime}$.
 Then

 \end{thm}

 \begin{proof} To prove the theorem, we must show that $1$- and $2$-handle maps commute with one another, and that $2$- and $3$-handle maps commute with one another.
-Once again, the proof for the $\Omega = 0$ case carries over directly, and we refer the reader to \cite[Theorem 8.18]{horton1}. \end{proof}
+Once again, the proof for the $\Omega = 0$ case carries over directly. \end{proof}